twothirds-dev/eloquent-traits/docs/deferred_relationships.md

 <a id="sample-usage-1"></a>
 ### Sample Usage

-The Project model has a ManyToMany relationship to the Users model via `owners`
+The Project model has a BelongsToMany relationship to the Users model via `owners`

 ```php
 class Project extends Model